1. General Terms

 However for your own convenience, it would also be good if you brought your own drinking mug.

-(You are able to pay for your course fees via monthly instalments should you wish to.
-To pay by instalments, please contact us)
+You are able to pay for your course fees via monthly instalments should you wish to.
+Should you wish to pay by instalments, please ‘contact us’ via our contact form.

 Please Note: